cher-ami/chersite/README.md

 docker compose exec node /bin/bash
 ```

-- Install node dependencies for the root project and all apps:
+- Install node dependencies for the root project and install dependencies for all apps:

 ```shell
 npm i && npm run init